njfritter/poc-data-pipelines/kafka_spark_streaming_pipeline/README.md

     - "AmazonSSMFullAccess"
 - Set up an IAM user for yourself (called something like `nfritter`) and add this user to the `developer` IAM group
     - (Recommended) Set up Multi-Factor Authentication for this account as well
-- Using the Root User account, create an access key for the above IAM user
+- Using the Root User account, create an access key for the above IAM user (can be found in the user profile in the IAM AWS UI)
-    - Like the Coinbase API key and secret key, make sure to save the
+    - Like the Coinbase API key and secret key, make sure to save the access key and secret key once created (won't be able to see secret key again)
     - Set up a credentials file in ~/.aws/credentials via the instructions [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#shared-credentials-file)
     - (Recommended) Set up an ~/.aws/config file as well with default configurations like region (instructions [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#aws-config-file))
 - Navigate to AWS Systems Manager, select "Parameter Store" under "Application Management" and select "Create Parameter"